SAE J3068: Digital communication for AC charging (LIN-CP)

 Second Edition electrical equivalent circuit for connection of LIN nodes to the control pilot circuit with improved PWM compatibility.

 Basic AC charging is defined in SAE J1772 and IEC 61851-1 Annex A with an analog control pilot, and is used with a variety of single-phase AC grid voltages lower than 250 VAC.
 LIN-CP (Local Interconnect Network on the Control Pilot) was originally specified in IEC 61851-1 Annex D in Edition 3.
-Unlike PLC over Control Pilot (IEC 15118-2), LIN CP is designed to be a low-cost digital upgrade for the analog PWM controls.
+Unlike PLC over Control Pilot (ISO 15118-2), LIN CP is designed to be a low-cost digital upgrade for the analog PWM controls.